SUBSCRIBE TO OUR NEWSLETTER

 Standards ensure that all schools and all classrooms have the same expectations for students.
-They help to make sure all children have access to a high-quality education.
-Without shared standards, differences in expectations between schools or between classrooms could have a negative impact on student outcomes.
+They help to make sure that all children have access to a high-quality education.
+Without shared standards, differences in expectations between schools or between classrooms could have a negative impact on students outcomes.

 Standards in Florida are the same for all school districts.
 Families that move to different schools or different districts should find about the same student expectations from school to school.